pavt/egad/README.md

 ## Video Presentation of EGAD

+- TODO

 ## Authors

 - EGAD is being developed by AAA, BBB. etc, of the [Software Engineering Group](https://seg.inf.unibe.ch), University of Bern, Switzerland.